mfenner/mfenner.github.io/_posts/2014-07-24-dont-reinvent-the-wheel.md

 * percentage of DOIs of publisher Y that include at least one ORCID identifier
 * list all books with a Creative Commons CC-BY license that were published this year

 Funder (via FundRef) information is also included, but is still incomplete.
+Another interesting result is the number of [component DOIs](http://blogs.plos.org/mfenner/2011/03/26/direct-links-to-figures-and-tables-using-component-dois/) (DOIs for figures, tables or other parts of a document) per year:

+<iframe src="http://cf.datawrapper.de/Ze7et/1/" frameborder="0" allowtransparency="true" allowfullscreen="allowfullscreen" webkitallowfullscreen="webkitallowfullscreen" mozallowfullscreen="mozallowfullscreen" oallowfullscreen="oallowfullscreen" msallowfullscreen="msallowfullscreen" width="640" height="480"></iframe>

 For my specific use case I wanted an API call that returns all articles published by PLOS (or any other publisher) in the last day which I can then run regularly.
 To get all DOIs from a specific publisher, use their CrossRef member ID - DOI prefixes don't work, as publishers can own more than one DOI prefix.
 To make this task a little easier I built a CrossRef member search interface into the ALM application: